evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

         return True
 {% endhighlight %}

-Here we have a much better readability, since at the start we wrote the not a: sentence and threw it out of our heads.
-But after a more detailed review we'll see, that we don't need the else at all:
+Here we have a much better readability, since we wrote the "if not a:" sentence at the start and can threw it out of our heads.
+But after a more detailed review we'll see, that we don't need the "else" at all:

 {% highlight python %}
 def foo(a: bool):